ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 8.2.1.2 Install the System to eMMC

-- Install using a microSD card: Write the Armbian system image into a microSD card, insert the microSD card into the device and start, upload the `armbian.img` image file to the microSD card, use the `dd` command to write the Armbian image into NVMe, the command is as follows:
+- Install via microSD card: Write the Armbian system image to a microSD card and boot the device from it.
+Upload the `armbian.img` file to the microSD card, then use `dd` to write it to eMMC:

 ```Shell
 dd if=armbian.img  of=/dev/mmcblk1  bs=1M status=progress
 ```

-- Install using a USB to eMMC card reader: Connect the eMMC module to the computer, use Rufus or balenaEtcher and other tools to write the Armbian system image into eMMC, then insert the eMMC with the system written into the device for use.
+- Install via USB-to-eMMC card reader: Connect the eMMC module to your computer, use Rufus or balenaEtcher to write the Armbian system image to eMMC, then insert the eMMC module into the device.
-- Install using the Maskrom mode: Turn off the power of the development board.
-Hold down the gold button.
-Insert the USB-A to Type-C cable into the ROCK 5B Type-C port, and the other end into the PC.
+- Install via Maskrom mode: Power off the development board.
+Hold the gold button, then connect a USB-A to Type-C cable between the ROCK 5B Type-C port and your PC.
 Release the gold button.
-Check that the USB device prompts to find a MASKROM device.
-Right-click in the blank area of the list, and then choose to load the `rock-5b-emmc.cfg` configuration file (the configuration file and RKDevTool are in the same directory).
-Set `rk3588_spl_loader_v1.08.111.bin` and `Armbian.img` as shown below, and choose to write.
+Verify that a MASKROM device is detected.
+Right-click in the blank area of the list and load the `rock-5b-emmc.cfg` configuration file (the configuration file and RKDevTool are in the same directory).
+Set `rk3588_spl_loader_v1.08.111.bin` and `Armbian.img` as shown below and begin writing.

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/202954823-3d3b1509-eedc-4192-91eb-017269c7f896.png width="200" /><br />